epsilon537/boxlambda/docs/tools/debugging.md

 ./Vmodel -d
 ```

-In another linux terminal, run *target.py* with the `-verilator` and `-gdb` flags to connect openocd to the Verilator model and to wait for a
+In another linux terminal, run *target.py* with the `-verilator` and `-gdb` flags to connect OpenOCD to the Verilator model and to wait for a
 GDB connection: